sco3/noveum-ai-gateway/README.md

    - Verify provider API keys are correct
    - Check provider-specific headers are properly set
    - Ensure the provider endpoint exists and is correctly formatted

+4. **AWS Bedrock Authentication Errors**
+   - Verify AWS credentials are correct
+   - Check if the region is properly configured
+   - Ensure IAM permissions include Bedrock access
+   - Verify session token if using temporary credentials

 ## Support